Approximately Dual and Pseudo-Dual Probabilistic Frames: Approximately Dual Probabilistic Frames

 Then, for any ${\bf f} \in \mathbb{R}^n$,

 where the first inequality is due to the Cauchy–Schwarz inequality and the second follows from the frame property of $\mu$.
 Note that we have proved the desired uncertainty principle along the way.
+Therefore, for any ${\bf f} \in \mathbb{R}^n$,